ozlembil/challenges/README.md

 ## Submission

-For any portion of your project that requires a computer and text files, make a pull request from this repo, and include a commit history with comments.
+For any portion of your project that requires a computer and text files, make a pull request from a fork this repo, and include a commit history with comments.

 **Remember**!
 The goal here is not perfection, but to see how you think through a problem and come to an interesting solution.